9 Top-Rated Tourist Attractions in Sydney's Darling Harbour

 Address: Wheat Road, Darling Harbour, Sydney

-5 Flight Experience Flight Simulator
+6. Flight Experience

-If you've ever dreamed of flying a commercial jet to an exotic locale?
-At Flight Experience Flight Simulator, you can don the captain's hat and fly a Boeing 737 to destinations around the world such as Hong Kong or your own hometown.
-Packages range from a 30-minute scenic flight to city circuits and 90-minute multi-city journeys.
+Ever dreamed of flying a commercial jet to an exotic locale?
+At Flight Experience, you can don the captain's hat and fly a Boeing 737 to destinations around the world, including Hong Kong or your own hometown.
+Packages range from a 30-minute scenic flight to 90-minute multi-city journeys.

 Address: Level 3, Shop 503 Harbourside Shopping Centre, Darling Harbour

-6 Chinese Garden of Friendship
+7. Chinese Garden of Friendship